plainenglishh/LuauToolkit/vm/README.md

-# Luau-Toolkit Interpreter
+# Luau-Toolkit VM

-This directory contains the Luau-Toolkit interpreter module.
+This directory contains the Luau-Toolkit virtual machine module.

+This module has many bugs and is not ready for production use.

 ## Dependencies